 On your iOS 7 device, in the Photos app

-On your iOS 8 device, in the Photos app (when iCloud Photo Library is not turned on)
+On your iOS 9 or iOS 8 device, in the Photos app (when iCloud Photo Library is not turned on)

 On your Apple TV, under iCloud Photos

 On your Windows computer, in the Pictures Library

 On your iOS device (iOS 8.1 or later) or Mac (OS X v10.10.3 or later), when iCloud Photo Library is turned on, your most recent photos are uploaded to iCloud and appear in All Photos in the Photos app.

 To conserve storage space, My Photo Stream stores your last 30 days of photos and lets you collect up to 1,000 on your iPhone, iPad, and iPod touch.
 Your Mac and Windows computers can automatically download and permanently keep every picture from My Photo Stream.

 If you take photos with burst mode or image stabilization, only the photos you select as favorites when using burst mode, and the final composite image shot with image stabilization, are added to My Photo Stream.
 If you want all burst-mode photos uploaded to My Photo Stream and your iPhone has iOS 7.1 or later, go to Settings > iCloud > Photos (or Settings > Photos & Camera), then turn on Upload Burst Photos.